Life Happens Outdoors community members chatting together with a dramatic sunset backdrop on Kilimanjaro.

+Solo adventure holidays are for people who want the freedom of travelling on their own, with the support of a well led small group.
 At Life Happens Outdoors, solo does not mean isolated.
-It means you choose the mountains, we build the structure, and a small group becomes a real community in a way that feels natural, calm, and premium.
-These are small group adventure travel curated to transform, to reset and to come back different.
+It means you choose the mountains, we build the structure, and the group becomes a real community in a way that feels natural, calm, and premium.

 Solo adventure holidays are built for people who want the freedom of travelling solo, with the comfort and energy of a great team around them.
 You get your own personal journey, without having to carry every decision, every logistics detail, or every moment alone.